 1.7.
 "Broadband Service Provider" means the company that makes available the Service.

 1.8.
 "Broadband Software" means any software that may be provided by 4G Internet to enable Subscriber to access or use the Service.

 1.9.
 "Charges" means the charges payable by the Subscriber, details of which are publicised at www.4g-internet.co.uk.

 1.10.
 "Content" means any data, information, graphics, video, sound, music, photographs, software and any other material (in whatever form), which may be made available to Subscriber as part of the Service.

 1.11.
 "Contract" means these terms and conditions and any documents referred to in them and the Registration and Payment Forms including the Charges for the Service and any Promotional and Special Offer Terms and Conditions which may apply to particular orders and subscriptions at the time.

 1.12 “Early Termination Charge” (ETC) is the amount payable when terminating this agreement before the Minimum Contract Period has ended.

 1.13.
-“Equipment Set” and “Equipment” are equivalent terms describing the internal combo 4G Modem/WiFi Router and in most cases the external omnidirectional 4G antenna - should such latter be necessary in order to receive the Service - supplied by us.
+“Equipment Set” and “Equipment” are equivalent terms describing the internal combo 4G Modem/WiFi Router and in most cases the external 4G antenna - should such latter be necessary in order to receive the Service - supplied by us.

 1.14.
 "ICCID" means the unique identifying number of the SIM card the Subscriber uses to access the Service as described by 4G Internet in the Registration and Payment Forms.